Mohmad012/Full_E-Commerce_App/README.md

 - shipping discount
 - total
 - clear button and this will clear all of products in cart page
-- checkout button this will be by stripe
+- checkout button this will be by stripe payment